astronomer/astro-provider-databricks/README.md

 **Astro Databricks** is an [Apache Airflow](https://github.com/apache/airflow) provider created by [Astronomer](https://www.astronomer.io/) for an **optimal Databricks experience**.
-With the `DatabricksTaskGroup`, Astro Datatricks allows you to run from Databricks workflows without the need of running Jobs individually, which can result in **75% cost reduction**.
+With the `DatabricksTaskGroup`, Astro Datatricks allows you to run from Databricks workflows without the need of running Jobs individually, which can result in [75% cost reduction](https://www.databricks.com/product/aws-pricing).

 ## Prerequisites